bidhya/verse/Updates.md

 ## Jan 11, 2024
 - Created Jan11_2023 branch
 - Changes to Incorporate
+    - Manually create "log" folder either on compute node or on output_folder (for debugging purpose)
     - call_Blender_v15.jl
         - control creation of log file from this script
         - pass the location of this log folder from
     - Estimate_v58.jl
         - receive the "log" folder as function argument
-    - Log folder can thus be created on compute node or on output_folder (for debugging purpose)

 ## Jan 10, 2024
 - Reverted to main branch from github with dec03, 2023 updates